Overview

 The Argentine shrimp is instantly recognizable by its deep red color, even when raw.
 This distinguishes it from other shrimp like the Vannamei and Black Tiger, which are typically translucent, white, or gray before cooking.
 The intense color comes from the rich ecosystem in which these shrimp live in the South Atlantic Ocean.
 When cooked, they become even redder and retain their beautiful, natural hue.

 Argentine shrimp are wild-caught in the cold, clear waters of the South Atlantic Ocean, off the coast of Argentina.
-They live in a natural environment and feed on a varied diet, which contributes to their unique flavor and high quality.
-Because they have a short reproductive cycle of 12-16 months, they can be harvested sustainably without harming the population.
+They live in a natural environment and feed on a varied diet, which contributes to their unique taste and high quality.
+Because they have a short reproductive cycle of 12-16 months, they can be caught sustainably without harming the population.

-Argentine shrimp are known as the sweetest shrimp in the world.
-They have a full, creamy flavor and a tender, soft texture often compared to lobster or langoustine.
-This makes them a popular ingredient in high-end gastronomy and perfect for refined dishes.
-With these shrimp, you'll truly create something special.
+Argentine prawns are known as the sweetest prawns in the world.
+They have a rich, creamy flavor and a tender, soft texture that is often compared to lobster or langoustine.
+This makes them a beloved ingredient in haute cuisine and perfect for refined dishes.
+With these prawns, you truly put something special on the table.

 ,